 All our mathematics and science students are entered for the annual Senior UK Mathematics Challenge Competition, where we aim for prestigious Gold Awards.

-The following clubs and societies meet weekly:
+The following clubs and societies meet two or three times per term for events or visits:

 - Scientific Society